amanjaiswal03/flight-departure-delay-api/README.md

 # Running the Python Flask App

-This guide will help you set up and run the Python Flask app, and test it using an HTML page.
+This guide will help you set up and run the python flight-departure-delay-api app, and test it using an HTML page.

 ## Prerequisites